jonnonz1/nz-statute-book/acts/public/1996/hazardous-substances-and-new-organisms-act-1996.md

   (c) if the material referred to in paragraph (a) or (b) is not in an official New Zealand language, as well as the material itself, an accurate translation in an official New Zealand language of the material.
 (4) A failure to comply with this section does not invalidate a group standard, notice of transfer, or code of practice that incorporates material by reference.

-### 141I Application of Legislation Act 2012
+### 141I Application of Legislation Act 2019
-(1) Part 2 of the Legislation Act 2012 does not apply to material incorporated by reference in regulations, EPA notices, group standards, notices of transfer, or codes of practice, or to any amendment to, or replacement of, that material.
+(1) Subpart 1 of Part 3 and section 114 of the Legislation Act 2019 do not apply to material that is incorporated by reference in regulations, EPA notices, group standards, notices of transfer, or codes of practice, or to any amendment to, or replacement of, that material merely because it is incorporated.
-(2) Subpart 1 of Part 3 of the Legislation Act 2012 applies to regulations, EPA notices, group standards, and notices of transfer that incorporate material by reference, but does not apply to codes of practice that incorporate material by reference.
+(2) Subparts 1 and 2 of Part 5 of the Legislation Act 2019 apply to regulations, EPA notices, group standards, and notices of transfer that incorporate material by reference, but do not apply to codes of practice that incorporate material by reference.
-(3) However, nothing in section 41 of the Legislation Act 2012 requires material (including any amendment to, or replacement of, that material) that is incorporated by reference in regulations, EPA notices, group standards, or notices of transfer to be presented to the House of Representatives.

 ### 142 Relationship to other Acts
 (1) Nothing in this Act shall affect the requirements of the Biosecurity Act 1993 in relation to any organism.